 Conclusion

-The Software Development Life Cycle remains one of the most important frameworks in modern software engineering.
-By organizing development tasks into structured phases, SDLC helps teams create reliable, secure, and scalable software systems.
+The Software Development Life Cycle remains a cornerstone of modern software engineering.
+By dividing development into structured phases, SDLC ensures reliable, secure, and scalable software.